 Terraform Plan Actions¶

-The Terraform Plan action type provides a way for you to run your Terraform plans from CloudBolt.
+The Terraform Plan action type provides a convenient way to run custom Terraform plans from CloudBolt.
 This action type is supported as a Blueprint build item.
-This way, you can deploy Terraform resources and later manage those as CloudBolt resources.
+Terraform Plan Actions can be used to deploy resources with Terraform and manage those as CloudBolt resources.

-CloudBolt will create new server records for any VMs created by Terraform Plan actions.
-They will not automatically be associated with a resource handler, but they can later be discovered by your resource handlers’ ‘Sync VMs’ jobs, allowing you to take advantage of CloudBolt’s powerful server management features.
+CloudBolt will create new server records for any VMs created by a Terraform Plan action.
+These will not automatically be associated with a Resource Handler, but they may be discovered by a resource handlers’ ‘Sync VMs’ job.
+Once claimed by a Resource Handler, these servers can take full advantage of CloudBolt’s existing server management features.

 Add a Plan¶